Before you begin, WARM UP!

 How to travel from one ring to another…

 1) Grab the first ring firmly with your dominant hand and RUN to the next ring.
-It’s important you start with a lot of speed because the more speed you have, the easier it is to maintain that momentum.
+It helps a lot to start with a lot of speed because the more speed you have, the easier it is to maintain that momentum.

 - Pull hard enough that you could at least be able to bring that ring in front of your face.

 What I told you is just something to get you going.
 Whatever variations or modifications you want to do afterwards is totally up to you, so just PLAY PLAY PLAY!
 Just like dancing, everybody does this UNIQUELY and there is no right or wrong way as long as you’re not hurting yourself.
-If you see someone doing something awesome, just ask them afterwards how they built-up to that move and they are more often than not VERY happy to help.
+If you see someone doing something awesome, just ask them afterwards how they built-up to that move and they will more often than not be VERY happy to help.

 I’ll leave you with this video that is an absolute amazing show of creativity!

 You may be wondering… where are the Traveling Rings?